Inverse-Modeling/genHyBRmean/README.txt

     Marikate E. Mountain, and Arlyn E. Andrews https://doi.org/10.5281/zenodo.3241466

-Include genHyBR package in the current path.
+- Include genHyBR package in the current path.
-Put all 'H_i' matrices and 'distmat.mat' in the folder "/H_6wk" Put all 's_i' vectors in the folder "/s_6wk"
+- Put all 'H_i' matrices and 'distmat.mat' in the folders "6wk/H" and "1yr/H"
+- Put all 's_i' vectors and corresponding Z_5, Z_10, Z_50, and Z_100
+  in the folder "6wk/Fire_on/s" and "1yr/Fire_on/s"

 MainDrivers for each numerical experiments of inverse problems

-  6wk_genHyBRs.m           Run genHyBR to 6wk case study with Tikhonov
+  Driver.m                 Run genHyBRs or genHyBRmean to 6wk case study
-                           regularization for various noise levels.
+                           with Tikhonov regularization for various noise levels.
-                           Solve for only unknowns(CO2 fluxes).
+                           Solve either for only unknowns(CO2 fluxes)

-  6wk_genHyBRmean.m        Run genHyBRmean to 6wk case study with Tikhonov
-                           regularization for various noise levels.
-                           Solve for both unknowns(CO2 fluxes) and mean coefficients simultaneously.
+                           or for both unknowns(CO2 fluxes) and mean coefficients simultaneously.